-Symmetric positive-definite (SPD) tensors form a curved Riemannian manifold because of their symmetry and positive definiteness \cite{pennec_riemannian_2004, pennec_riemannian_2006, buchfink_symplectic_2023}.
-Neural networks that recognise this geometry yield more accurate approximations, as seen in SPDNet which maintains the SPD structure by treating weight matrices as manifold points and applying Euclidean activation functions through the logarithmic map \cite{huang_riemannian_2016}.
-Subsequent work has adapted further Euclidean concepts to the manifold setting: input normalisation via the Fréchet mean \cite{brooks_riemannian_2019}, residual connections that alleviate vanishing gradients \cite{katsman_riemannian_2023}, and convolutional operators based on the weighted Fréchet mean \cite{chakraborty_cnn_2018}.
-Despite these advances, most methods are developed for large covariance matrices in computer vision and pattern recognition and ignore physical constraints vital to materials science, where for instance eigenvectors encode material orientation \cite{schuttert_anisotropy_2024}.
+Neural networks that explicitly incorporate Riemannian geometry \cite{pennec_riemannian_2004, pennec_riemannian_2006, buchfink_symplectic_2023} have demonstrated superior approximation accuracy.
+For example, SPDNet \cite{huang_riemannian_2016} preserves the SPD structure by treating weight matrices as points on a manifold and applying Euclidean activation functions via the logarithmic map.
+Subsequent research has extended classical Euclidean concepts to the manifold setting, including input normalization through the Fréchet mean \cite{brooks_riemannian_2019}, residual connections to mitigate vanishing gradients \cite{katsman_riemannian_2023}, and convolutional operators based on the weighted Fréchet mean \cite{chakraborty_cnn_2018}.
+However, despite these advances, the majority of such methods have been developed primarily for large covariance matrices in computer vision and pattern recognition contexts, often overlooking critical physical constraints essential in materials science applications—such as the interpretation of eigenvectors as encoding material orientation \cite{schuttert_anisotropy_2024}.

-This study investigates surrogate modelling for physics-based simulations that involve uncertain symmetric positive-definite (SPD) material tensors.
-The focus is on neural network architectures that preserve the geometric structure of SPD data through manifold-aware preprocessing.
-A case study on a cube-shaped domain with stochastic thermal conductivity and prescribed boundary conditions compares three networks: a conventional multilayer perceptron (MLP), SPDNet, and the newly introduced Constitutive Manifold Neural Network (CMNN).
+This study investigates surrogate modelling for physics-based simulations that involve uncertain SPD material tensors.
+The goal is to build a Consitutive Manifold Neural Network (CMNN) architecture that preserves the geometric structure of SPD material data through built-in manifold-aware input layers.
+A case study on a cube-shaped domain with stochastic thermal conductivity and prescribed boundary conditions compares the newly introduced CMNN network with a conventional multilayer perceptron (MLP), and SPDNet.
 Each model employs a distinct mapping from the SPD manifold to Euclidean space.
 By evaluating their performance under different forms of uncertainty, we show that geometry-aware networks improve approximation accuracy and training stability.